protocol/launchpad/docs/ipfs/ipfs-public-dht.md

 ### What does the DHT do for IPFS?
 A [DHT is a distributed system](https://medium.com/coinmonks/a-brief-overview-of-kademlia-and-its-use-in-various-decentralized-platforms-da08a7f72b8f) for mapping keys to values.
 In IPFS, the DHT is used as the fundamental component of the content routing system.
 It maps what the user is looking for (a CID) to the peer that is actually storing the matching content.
 There are 3 types of key-value pairings that are mapped using the DHT:

 * Provider Records – These map a data identifier (i.e., a multihash) to a peer that has advertised that they have, and are willing, to provide you with that content.
-This is used by IPFS to find content, and IPNS to find pubsub peers.
+This is used by IPFS to find content, and IPNS to find pubsub peers

 * IPNS Records – These map an IPNS key (i.e., hash of a public key) to an IPNS record (i.e., a signed and versioned pointer to some path like `/ipfs/bafyXYZ`)